hackware1993/Flutter_ConstraintLayout/README.md

 also share some high-quality, unique, and thoughtful Flutter technical articles.
 ![official_account.webp](https://github.com/hackware1993/flutter-constraintlayout/blob/master/official_account.webp?raw=true)

-Currently, I am developing a new declarative UI framework weiV for Android based on the View system.
+Currently, I am developing a new declarative UI framework weiV(pronounced the same as wave) for Android based on the View system.
 It has the following advantages:

 1. Declarative UI writing doubles the efficiency of native development
 2. Meets or exceeds the performance of the View system